annoyinganongurl/anonjail/README.md

 # Usage

-To see which applications owning a personal FJ profile you can enable and current config infos:
+To see which applications owning a personal FJ profile you can enable and current config infos
 ``` bash
 anonjail status
 ```

-To see which applications with no personal FJ profile you can enable:
+To see which applications with no personal FJ profile you can enable
 ``` bash
 anonjail showapps
 ```

-To enable firejail for a program:
+To enable firejail for a program
 ``` bash
 sudo anonjail enable [name]
 ex : sudo anonjail enable firefox
 ```

-To disable firejail for a program:
+To disable firejail for a program
 ``` bash
 sudo anonjail disable [name]
 ex : sudo anonjail disable firefox
 ```

-To enable tor + firejail for all program:
+To enable tor + firejail for all program
 ``` bash
 sudo anonjail enable --all --tor
 ```

-To enable tor + firejail anonjail for a program:
+To enable tor + firejail anonjail for a program
 ``` bash
 sudo anonjail enable [name] --tor
 ex : sudo anonjail enable firefox --tor